awslabs/aws-sdk-android-samples/AndroidPubSubWebSocket/README.md

 ## Requirements

-* AndroidStudio or Eclipse
+* AndroidStudio 3.2+
-* Android API 10 or greater
+* Android API 15+

 ## Using the Sample

 1. Import the AndroidPubSubWebSocket project into your IDE.
-   - If you are using Android Studio:
     * From the Welcome screen, click on "Import project".
     * Browse to the AndroidPubSubWebSocket directory and press OK.
     * Accept the messages about adding Gradle to the project.
     * If the SDK reports some missing Android SDK packages (like Build Tools or the Android API package), follow the instructions to install them.
-   - If you are using Eclipse:
-      * Go to File -> Import.
-Import Wizard will open.
-      * Select General -> Existing Projects into Workspace.
-Click Next.
-      * In Select root directory, browse to the samples directory.
-      * Select the AndroidPubSubWebSocket project to import.
-      * Click Finish.

 1. Import the libraries :
-   - If you use Android Studio, Gradle will take care of downloading these dependencies for you.
+   - Gradle will take care of downloading these dependencies for you.
-   - If you use Eclipse, you will need to download the AWS SDK for Android (http://aws.amazon.com/mobile/sdk/) and extract and copy these jars into the 'libs' directory for the project:
-      * aws-android-sdk-core-X.X.X.jar
-      * aws-android-sdk-iot-X.X.X.jar

 1. This sample requires Cognito to authorize to AWS IoT and establish a WebSocket connection.
 Use Amazon Cognito to create a new identity pool:
 	1. In the [Amazon Cognito Console](https://console.aws.amazon.com/cognito/), press the `Manage Federated Identities` button and on the resulting page press the `Create new identity pool` button.
 	1. Give your identity pool a name and ensure that `Enable access to unauthenticated identities` under the `Unauthenticated identities` section is checked.
 This allows the sample application to assume the unauthenticated role associated with this identity pool.
 Press the `Create Pool` button to create your identity pool.

 		**Important**: See the note below on unauthenticated user access.

 	1. As part of creating the identity pool, Cognito will setup two roles in [Identity and Access Management (IAM)](https://console.aws.amazon.com/iam/home#roles).
 These will be named something similar to: `Cognito_IoTSampleAuth_Role` and `Cognito_IoTSampleUnauth_Role`.
 You can view them by pressing the `View Details` button.
 Now press the `Allow` button to create the roles.
 	1. Save the `Identity pool ID` value that shows up in red in the "Getting started with Amazon Cognito" page, it should look similar to: `us-east-1:xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" and note the region that is being used.
 These will be used in the application code later.
     1. Now we will attach a policy to the unauthenticated role which has permissions to access the required AWS IoT APIs.
 This is done by attaching an IAM Policy to the unauthenticated role in the [IAM Console](https://console.aws.amazon.com/iam/home#roles).
 First, search for the unauth role that you created in step 3 above (named something similar to `Cognito_IoTSampleUnauth_Role`) and select its hyperlink.
 In the resulting "Summary" page press the `Attach Policy` button in the "Permissions" tab.